Wigan: Landmarks

 Wigan's war memorial was unveiled in 1925.
 Designed by Giles Gilbert Scott and funded through public donations, the monument is now a Grade II* listed building and commemorates the fallen soldiers from the town in the First World War and other conflicts.
 In 2006, the plaques bearing the names of the dead were stolen; a year later they were replaced through council funding.
 There is also a memorial on Wigan Lane which marks the site where Sir Thomas Tyldesley died in 1651 at the Battle of Wigan Lane.

-The Museum of Wigan Life (formerly Wigan Central Library) opened in 1878.
+The former Wigan Central Library opened in 1878 and is now the Museum of Wigan Life.
 A one-year restoration programme began in 2009 costing £1.9 million.
 George Orwell used it to research The Road to Wigan Pier.
 As of 2019, the Wigan Pier Quarter is at the heart of a regeneration programme that began in 2006 to revitalise the area.
 Part of Wigan's industrial heritage, Trencherfield Mill was built in 1907 and is a Grade II listed building.
 It houses a steam engine over 100 years old which was restored with help from the Heritage Lottery Fund.
 The quarter is also home to the Wigan Pier Theatre Company, which was founded in 1986.
 The Face of Wigan, located in the town centre since 2008, is a stainless steel sculpture of a face.
 Created by sculptor Rick Kirby, The Face stands at 18 ft and cost £80,000.

 Sport

-The 25,138-capacity DW Stadium, originally called the JJB Stadium, is located in the Newtown area of Wigan and is shared by professional association football club Wigan Athletic with professional rugby league football club Wigan Warriors.
+The 25,138-capacity DW Stadium, (now the Brick Community Stadium) originally called the JJB Stadium, is located in the Newtown area of Wigan and is shared by professional association football club Wigan Athletic with professional rugby league football club Wigan Warriors.
 The Latics moved into the stadium upon its completion in 1999 from their former home, Springfield Park.
 The Warriors also moved into the stadium in 1999 from their previous home, Central Park.

 The 1,200-capacity multi-use Robin Park arena is located next to the DW Stadium.